 Address - Suggests full addresses patients can select based on Google Maps locations after a few characters

-File - Allows the option to attach a file to a form
+File - Allows the option to attach a file to a form - choose from a selection of common file types including PDF, JPG, PNG and more.

-Signature - requrires a signature box
+Signature - box that requires a signature

 Layout

-Location Logo - Automatically adds the location's saved logo.
+Location Logo – Add saved practice logo

 Add conditional formatting